michaeljpaul/psm-selection/README.md

 ### Running the script

 The script takes three command line arguments.
 The first is the name of the input file.
-The second is the regularization parameter, $\lambda$ in the paper.
-I recommend a value of $1$.
-The third is the threshold for matching, $\tau$ in the paper.
-A very high value like $100000$ is functionally as if there is no threshold.
+The second is the regularization parameter, lambda in the paper.
+I recommend a value of 1.
+The third is the threshold for matching, tau in the paper.
+A very high value like 100000 is functionally as if there is no threshold.

 The command to run the script will thus look something like: